 Like this cannoli dip recipe, you could fancy up the bowl with chocolate and sprinkles!

-Store the cheesecake dip tightly covered in the fridge for up to one week.
-For best taste and texture, bring the dip to room temperature before serving.
+Store cheesecake dip in airtight container in the refrigerator for up to one week.
+For best taste and texture, allow dip to sit at room temperature for up to 15 minutes before serving (but no longer than 2 hours).

-You can also freeze your cream cheese dip!
 The high fat content in this dip from the cream cheese means it’ll keep in the freezer for a couple of months.
-Thaw and bring to room temperature before serving.
+Thaw in refrigerator overnight before serving.

 You need this dessert dip for whenever you need a quick cheesecake fix!
 Share it with friends or keep the goods for yourself.